-- An agreement between the internal supervisor and the students about the level and forms of supervision (see Section 3.8). - Approximate dates for attending other students' thesis presentations (preferably in the first half of the project). - Approximate date for half-time meeting or report (see Section 3.9). - Approximate date for acting as an opponent (preferably in the third quarter of the project). - Approximate date for oral presentation of thesis. - Deadline for handing in the written report.
+- An agreement between the internal supervisor and the students about the level and forms of supervision (see Section 3.8). - Approximate dates for attending other students' thesis presentations (preferably in the first half of the project). - Approximate date for half-time meeting or report (see Section 3.9). - If we do not manage to remove the student opposition: approximate date for acting as an opponent (preferably in the first half of the project). - Approximate date for oral presentation of thesis. - Deadline for handing in the written report.